-- Successful launch of the proposed Centre for Christian Thought and Action in 2018 or 2019.
-One of the goals of the centre should be to facilitate fruitful dialogue between faculty members seconded to the center and leading spokespersons of contemporary culture.
+1. Successful launch of the proposed Centre for Christian Thought and Action in 2020 or 2021.
+One of the goals of the centre should be to facilitate fruitful dialogue between faculty members

+- seconded to the center and leading spokespersons of contemporary culture.
 The daily operation of the centre should be the responsibility of a managing director. - 2.
-Have one or more endowed faculty positions as part of the Centre for Christian Thought and Action. - A successful Canada Research Chair nomination.
-The university's Fall 2016 nomination is for a Special Tier 2 Canada Research Chair in Continental Philosophy of Religion position in the department of philosophy.
-The successful nominee will be seconded to the Centre for Christian Thought and Action.

-- 4. The appointment of a Director of Research/grant writer should increase the number of tri-Council grant applications and of applications submitted to other research-sponsoring agencies.
+Have one or more endowed faculty positions as part of the Centre for Christian Thought and Action. - 3.
+A successful Canada Research Chair nomination.
+The university's Fall 2016 nomination was for a Special Tier 2 Canada Research Chair in Continental Philosophy of Religion position in the department of philosophy.
+We are currently searching for a faculty member to be nominated for the Tier 1 Canada Research Chair that was awarded in 2018. - 4.
+The appointment of a Director of Research/grant writer should increase the number of tri-Council grant applications and of applications submitted to other research-sponsoring agencies.
 The Director will have developed an effective grant administration and reporting structure. - 5.
 Increase in the number of collaborations with researchers at other universities, non-government, and government agencies. - 6.
 The appointment of a full-time coordinator of Community Engaged Research.
 Working with the Director of Community Engaged Research, the coordinator will be the primary liaison between the students conducting the community engaged research and the agencies they are working with. - 7.
 An increase in the number of undergraduate students involved with faculty research, and an increase in the number of academic presentations that involve undergraduate students. - 8.
 Adoption of a funding formula that will keep faculty professional development funding allocations and internal research funding in pace with the increased costs of attending conferences and conducting research. - 9.
 Adoption of a multi-year plan to upgrade the university's research infrastructure.